 Here’s the interesting part: My 4×4 Wi-Fi 5 client was able to connect at 1.7Gbps and had faster-sustained speeds.
 Still, both clients’ rates were limited by the 1Gbps wired connection.
 So the numbers you see on the charts are just variations of a Gigabit connection being maxed out.

 As a mesh system, the ARRIS SURFboard mAX Pro was fast, too.
-There was almost no difference in speed when a client connected to the satellite unit compared to when it hooked to the router.
+There was almost no difference in speed when a client connected to the satellite unit compared to when it was hooked to the router.

 That’s because the backhaul linking the two routers was that of 4×4 Wi-Fi 6.
-In my testing, this connection fluctuated between 2.4Gbps and 4.8Gbps, much faster than the speed of any existing Wi-Fi clients.
+In my testing, this connection fluctuated between 2.4Gbps and 4.8Gbps, much faster than the speed of any existing Wi-Fi client.